Table of Contents

 Another powerhouse SEO tool is Semrush.
 It’s commonly used to conduct competitive keyword research, find link-building opportunities, and track keywords.
 There’s also a built-in social media management tool, which is handy for running multiple client campaigns.

-Semrush offers a free 7-day trial, and their Pro package begins at $129.95/month.
-Enterprise-level agencies should explore the Business plan, starting from $499.95/month.
 To access quick and intuitive analytics, use the Semrush integration on AgencyAnalytics.

 As we’ve previously covered, Google Search Console is a free service that evaluates a client’s website search visibility.
 This tool reports on clicks, impressions, top-performing search terms, and any site indexing issues.
 That means it becomes much easier to analyze a website’s user-friendliness and take actionable steps to improve it.

-This platform also integrates seamlessly with AgencyAnalytics, which means it’s easy to view GSC metrics and insights alongside related SEO insights (like organic traffic).
+GSC integrates seamlessly with AgencyAnalytics, which means it’s easy to view GSC metrics and insights alongside related SEO insights (like organic traffic).

 A quick reminder to add Google Lighthouse to your suite of SEO tools (if you haven’t already).
-Use this free tool to identify technical issues that affect SEO performance, gauge website speed, and measure adherence to website best practices.
+Use this tool to identify technical issues that affect SEO performance, gauge website speed, and measure adherence to website best practices.

 Additionally, an SEO checker tool like Lighthouse analyzes a website's compliance with SEO guidelines and evaluates SEO relevant criteria to generate an SEO score, indicating the website's level of optimization and areas for improvement.
+AgencyAnalytics users have access to a Google Lighthouse integration that showcases website performance metrics.

 Incorporating Google PageSpeed into your agency's SEO analysis provides significant advantages for your agency and your clients.
 Faster-loading pages improve user experience, leading to higher engagement and conversion rates.

-No list of SEO tools is complete without a mention of a Google Analytics account.
-This platform provides actionable insights, such as organic traffic numbers, keyword insights, conversion tracking, and audience breakdowns, offering a more granular understanding of user behavior and content performance assessment.
+GA provides actionable insights, such as organic traffic numbers, keyword insights, conversion tracking, and audience breakdowns, offering a more granular understanding of user behavior and content performance assessment.

 9. Screaming Frog SEO Spider

 Need an SEO tool that can mass crawl multiple URLs and identify backlink issues?
 Screaming Frog SEO Spider is a great option.
 This advanced SEO tool automates the detection of broken links, which saves billable time and reduces manual work.
-This tool is especially beneficial for replacing broken links with valuable client content.

 Rounding off this list is Google Keyword Planner.
 While this free tool is used to find PPC keywords for Google Ads, it’s still helpful to implement effective SEO strategies.